fsist/future-streams/README.md

 codebase to another library in the future.
 The design and implementation is guided by Reactive Streams, rather than being some other more complex design that can be converted to/from Reactive Streams interfaces when necessary.

-The library implements the Reactive Streams API (both 0.3, and 0.4 as soon as that is released).
+The library implements the Reactive Streams API 0.3, and will support 0.4 once that is released.
 It should interoperate with other implementations, although I haven't tested that yet.
 Once such other implementations are stable, it may make sense for me as well for others to switch to another implementation.
 There's nothing this library does that could not *in principle* be done with akka-streams, but that does not mean it *will* be done there.